Matt-st/Matt-st.github.io/_posts/2020-06-10-Comparator-in-java.md

 The mergesort implementation can be seen in the code [here](https://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html#sort(T[],%20int,%20int,%20java.util.Comparator)) but I think for now it's sufficient for us to know that it exists and this is what is happening during the `Collections.sort()` call.

 Below we have our simple compare string length class which implements the functional interface Comparator<T>.
-We have implemented the compare function which will take 2 Strings and compare there lengths.
+We have implemented the compare function which will take 2 Strings and compare their lengths.
 The compare method will return 1, -1, or 0 based on if the values are different or equal.

 ```java
 class SimpleCompareStringLength implements Comparator<String> {